-4.5.Quorum
+4. Quorum

-- (1) Meetings must commence within 30 minutes of the scheduled starting time. - (2) If, after 30 minutes from the scheduled starting time of any Meeting or adjournment, a quorum cannot be obtained, the Chairperson, or if the Chairperson is not present, those Councillors present or, if there are no Councillors present, the Chief Executive Officer or, in the absence of the Chief Executive Officer, a Director, may adjourn the Meeting for a period not exceeding seven days from the date of the adjournment. - (3) If, during any Meeting or any adjournment of the Meeting, a quorum cannot be maintained, the Chairperson, or if the Chairperson is not present, those Councillors present or, if there are no Councillors present, the Chief Executive Officer or, in the absence of the Chief Executive Officer, a Director, may adjourn the Meeting for a period not exceeding seven days from the date of the adjournment. - (3)(4) It should be noted that under section 61(6A) of the LG Act, for the purposes of these meetings, a Councillor present by electronic means of communication is deemed present for the purposes of a quorum. - (4)(5) The Chairperson may defer an item of business in respect of which there is, or is likely to be, a disclosure of a conflict of interest by one or more Councillors that will cause a quorum to be lost, and direct the Chief Executive Officer to include that item of business on an Agenda for a future Council Meeting. - (5)(6) If a quorum cannot be achieved or maintained due to the declaration of conflicts of interests by the majority of Councillors, Council will: - (a) determine the matter will be considered in separate parts, if a quorum can be maintained for each separate part; or - (b) determine to make decisions on separate parts of the matter at a meeting where quorum can be maintained, before making a decision on the whole matter at a meeting for which quorum can be maintained. - (6)(7) If a quorum cannot be achieved or maintained due to the declaration of conflicts of interests by the majority of Councillors, and the matter cannot be separated into component parts or prior decisions made, Council will delegate the decision to be made: - (a) by the Chief Executive Officer; or - (b) by a Delegated Committee, established for the purpose of determining the matter, comprised of all the Councillors who have not disclosed a conflict of interest and any other person(s) the Council considers suitable. - (7)(8) A decision made under delegation due to Council not being able to achieve or maintain a quorum will be reported to the next Council Meeting. - (8)(9) The Chief Executive Officer must provide written notice, including by electronic means, to each Councillor of any Council Meeting adjourned to another date or time due to an inability to achieve or maintain a quorum. - (9)(10) Where it is not practicable because time does not permit notice in accordance with clause 4.4(6) to occur, then, provided every reasonable attempt is made to contact each Councillor either verbally, or by some other means, it will be sufficient.

-(11) Notice of an adjournment to another date or time must be published on Council's website as soon as practicable.
+- (1) Meetings must commence within 30 minutes of the scheduled starting time. - (2) If, after 30 minutes from the scheduled starting time of any Meeting or adjournment, a quorum cannot be obtained, the Chairperson, or if the Chairperson is not present, those Councillors present or, if there are no Councillors present, the Chief Executive Officer or, in the absence of the Chief Executive Officer, a Director, may adjourn the Meeting for a period not exceeding seven days from the date of the adjournment. - (3) If, during any Meeting or any adjournment of the Meeting, a quorum cannot be maintained, the Chairperson, or if the Chairperson is not present, those Councillors present or, if there are no Councillors present, the Chief Executive Officer or, in the absence of the Chief Executive Officer, a Director, may adjourn the Meeting for a period not exceeding seven days from the date of the adjournment. - (4) The Chairperson may defer an item of business in respect of which there is, or is likely to be, a disclosure of a conflict of interest by one or more Councillors that will cause a quorum to be lost, and direct the Chief Executive Officer to include that item of business on an Agenda for a future Council Meeting. - (5) If a quorum cannot be achieved or maintained due to the declaration of conflicts of interests by the majority of Councillors, Council will: - (a) determine the matter will be considered in separate parts, if a quorum can be maintained for each separate part; or - (b) determine to make decisions on separate parts of the matter at a meeting where quorum can be maintained, before making a decision on the whole matter at a meeting for which quorum can be maintained. - (6) If a quorum cannot be achieved or maintained due to the declaration of conflicts of interests by the majority of Councillors, and the matter cannot be separated into component parts or prior decisions made, Council will delegate the decision to be made: - (a) by the Chief Executive Officer; or - (b) by a Delegated Committee, established for the purpose of determining the matter, comprised of all the Councillors who have not disclosed a conflict of interest and any other person(s) the Council considers suitable. - (7) A decision made under delegation due to Council not being able to achieve or maintain a quorum will be reported to the next Council Meeting. - (8) The Chief Executive Officer must provide written notice, including by electronic means, to each Councillor of any Council Meeting adjourned to another date or time due to an inability to achieve or maintain a quorum. - (9) Where it is not practicable because time does not permit notice in accordance with clause 4(6) to occur, then, provided every reasonable attempt is made to contact each Councillor either verbally, or by some other means, it will be sufficient. - (10) Notice of an adjournment to another date or time must be published on Council's website as soon as practicable.